ovh/docs/pages/cloud/private-cloud/comment_resilier_le_private_cloud/guide.en-asia.md

 Following your request, a termination confirmation email is sent to you at the address linked to the OVHcloud account.

-You can also find this email in your OVHcloud client space.
+You can also find this email in your OVHcloud Control Panel.
 Click on your name at the top right and then on `Service emails`{.action}.

 ![Cancellation validation](images/resiliation4.png){.thumbnail}